 Judith Image was the daughter of Reverend John Image and his wife Mary.
 She was baptised on 12th February 1775 in St. John's Church, Peterborough, by her father.
 She was one of at least seven children born to the Images, most of whom died in infancy.
 Her father was vicar of Peterborough, so the family lived together in the rectory, which was in Priestgate.

 Fortunately Judith, or Julia as she was often known, survived to adulthood and married well.
 Her husband was Thomas Alderson Cooke, who was originally from Salford in Lancashire.
 Together they had 12 children, 10 of whom survived into adulthood.
-The family are best known as the residents of what is now Peterborough Museum.
-Thomas commissioned the building of the house on the most impressive site in the city, which just happened to be opposite the old vicarage, Judith's childhood home.
+The family are best known as the residents of what is now Peterborough Museum, which just happens to be opposite the old vicarage, Judith's childhood home.

-Sadly Judith died after only a few months of living in the mansion.
+Sadly Judith died three days after her 42nd birthday.
 Her death was unexpected and a terrible loss to both her husband and 10 children.
 She was remembered in an inscription: